13-year-old boy found fatally shot on West Ridge bench

 A 13-year-old boy died after being shot in the head in West Ridge Friday night, authorities said.

-A witness said he heard a loud pop and saw people running away from the noise, according to police.
-That witness found the victim and called police.
+A witness at the scene near the 7000 block of North Sacramento Avenue told investigators he heard a loud pop and saw people running away from the noise, according to police.
+That witness found the victim and called for help.

-He was brought to Saint Francis Hospital in Evanston, where he later died.
+Winslow was brought to Saint Francis Hospital in Evanston, where he later died.
+He lived about a mile away from where he was killed.

 No one was in custody Saturday as Area Three detectives investigated.